ALM reports – a short review

 The gap is to be closed by borrowing on the going interest rate in the market.
 For example, a negative gap in the 1 month bucket will be closed by borrowing short term for one month at interbank rate.
 The amount will essentially be borrowed at a spread over a benchmark market rate.

 ALM reports – Background materials

 - Asset Liability Management – Assumptions, Convention, Tweaks & Hacks

-- ALM Banking Models – Introductory Case Study
+- ALM reports models – Introductory Case Study

 - Why does bank regulation fail?
-The Kill a bank in one day simulation
+The Kill a bank in one day ALM simulation